dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 trigger synchronization with the plugin.
 At this point the plugin would be guaranteed to have finished initializing.

-Now we have a problem: JS is already examining the NPAPI scriptable object, however the plugin has completed initializing and set its properties (including the one that we're interested in) on the WebIDL object.
-JS is already looking too far up the prototype chain!
+Now we have a problem: JS was already examining the NPAPI scriptable object when it blocked to synchronize with the plugin.
+Meanwhile, the plugin went ahead and set properties (including the one that we're interested in) on the WebIDL object.
+By the time that JS execution resumes, it would already be looking too far up the prototype chain to see those new properties!

 The surrogate needed to be aware of this when it synchronized with the plugin during a property access.
 If the plugin had already completed its initialization